 - Fyre: The Greatest Party That Never Happened – Want to know why the 2017 Fyre Festival is now blowing up in pop culture?
 Look no further than this original Netflix documentary chronicling one of the biggest scams ever.

-Those are our picks for the best movies on Netflix you can currently stream on the service.
-We’ll update this post with new titles once they make it to Netflix.
+These are our picks for the best movies on Netflix you can currently watch.
+We’ll update this post with new titles once they make it to the streaming service.